openssl/openssl/README-ENGINES.md

          gcc -shared -o dyn_atalla.so tmp_atalla.o -L../.. -lcrypto

   5. Test your shared library using "openssl engine" as explained in the previous section.
-Eg. from the top-level directory, you might try
+E.g. from the top-level directory, you might try

          apps/openssl engine -vvvv dynamic \
                -pre SO_PATH:./crypto/engine/dyn_atalla.so -pre LOAD